 So, I am not necessarily bored with the ferments that I have in my fridge.
 But, I did realize that I always ferment the SAME THINGS.
 Again and again.
 SImply because we have our favorites.
 When I was at the store the other day, this beautiful carton of mushrooms caught my eye.
 They even spoke to me.
 “Ferment us!”
 I thought, can I ferment mushrooms?
 Well, why not!?
 I grabbed two cartons and some accompanying herbs and tossed them in the cart.

-I love the flavor of these mushrooms.
+I love the flavor of these fermented mushrooms.
 They will be excellent on my scrambled eggs in the morning.
 They will also be delicious with the green beans I am making later this week.
 Ah! don’t forget the salads!
 Mmmmmm.
-If you are a mushroom fan, go ahead and make up a batch of these.
+If you are a mushroom fan, go ahead and make up a batch of fermented mushrooms.
 You won’t regret it!

 1 or 2 8oz packages of mushrooms (I used about 1 and a half packages of sliced mushrooms)